IMC-UAS-Krems/2024-DBST2UE-Public/README.md

 We experimented using docker and docker compose using MariaDB container and instructions.
 We experimented on how to start a plain container with environmental variables, how to connect to it using `docker exec`, and how to connect to it using port forwarding

 We introduced to concept of test fixture, experimented with hardcoded and temporary files to illustrate the problem of state polluting tests.

+### Session 4 - 03/04/2024

+We completed the missing tasks the previous session.03 and exercised a bit on mapping a database descriptions in natural languages into ER-Models.
+We identify entities and relationships, discussed where to put attributes, and how to set cardinalities/participations.
+In one case, we also relied on Generalization (is-a) from EER.

+The database model we designed implemented the backend of a simple music collection system and the description was inspired by content available at [O'Reilly Learning My SQL](https://www.oreilly.com/library/view/learning-mysql/0596008643/ch04s04.html) and [Geeks For Geeks](https://www.geeksforgeeks.org/how-to-design-a-database-for-music-streaming-app/)